rPPG-Toolbox: Deep Remote PPG Toolbox: Introduction

 \section{Introduction}

-The vision of pervasive or ubiquitous computing is to embed computation into everyday objects to enable them to perform useful tasks.
-Sensing of physiological vital signs is one such task that plays an important role in how health is understand and managed.
-Cameras are both ubiquitous and versatile sensors, and transforming them into accurate health sensors has potential to make measurement more comfortable and accessible.
-Examples of applications of this technology, include systems for monitoring neonates~\cite{aarts2013non}, dialysis patients~\cite{tarassenko2014non}, and detection of heart arrhythmias~\cite{yan2020high}.
+The vision of ubiquitous computing is to embed computation into everyday objects to enable them to perform useful tasks.
+The sensing of physiological vital signs is one such task and plays an important role in how health is understood and managed.
+Cameras are both ubiquitous and versatile sensors, and the transformation of cameras into accurate health sensors has the potential to make the measurement of health signals more comfortable and accessible.
+Examples of the applications of this technology include systems for monitoring neonates~\cite{aarts2013non}, dialysis patients~\cite{tarassenko2014non}, and the detection of arrhythmias~\cite{yan2020high}.

-Building on advances in computer vision, camera measurement of physiological vitals signs has developed into a research field of its own~\cite{mcduff2021camera}.
-Researchers have developed methods for measuring cardiac and pulmonary signals by analyzing subtle pixel changes across time.
-Recently, several companies have been granted FDA De Novo status for products that uses software algorithms to analyze video and estimate pulse rate, heart rate, respiratory rate and/or breathing rates\footnote{\url{https://www.accessdata.fda.gov/cdrh_docs/reviews/DEN200019.pdf}}\footnote{\url{https://www.accessdata.fda.gov/cdrh_docs/reviews/DEN200038.pdf}}.
-There are hundreds of computational architectures that have been proposed to measure of cardiopulmonary signals.
-Unsupervised signal processing methods leverage tools such as Independent Component Analysis (ICA) or Principal Component Analysis (PCA) and assumptions about the periodicity or structure of the underlying pulse waveform.
-Neural architectures can be trained in a supervised fashion using videos with synchronized gold-standard signals~\cite{chen_deepphys_2018,yu2019remote,liu2020multi,yu2021transrppg}.
-Innovative data generation~\cite{mcduff2020advancing} and augmentation~\cite{wang2022synthetic}, meta-learning for personalization~\cite{10.1145/3517225} and semi-supervised learning~\cite{gideon2021way}, have led to significant improvements in the performance of these methods.
+Building on advances in computer vision, camera-based measurement of physiological vitals signs has developed into a research field of its own~\cite{mcduff2021camera}.
+Researchers have developed methods for measuring cardiac and pulmonary signals by analyzing skin pixel changes over time.
+Recently, several companies have been granted FDA De Novo status for products that use software algorithms to analyze video and estimate pulse rate, heart rate, respiratory rate and/or breathing rate\footnote{\url{https://www.accessdata.fda.gov/cdrh_docs/reviews/DEN200019.pdf}}\footnote{\url{https://www.accessdata.fda.gov/cdrh_docs/reviews/DEN200038.pdf}}.

+There are hundreds of computational architectures that have been proposed for the measurement of cardiopulmonary signals.
+Unsupervised signal processing methods leverage techniques such as Independent Component Analysis (ICA) or Principal Component Analysis (PCA) and assumptions about the periodicity or structure of the underlying blood volume pulse waveform.
+Neural network architectures can be trained in a supervised fashion using videos with synchronized gold-standard ground truth signals~\cite{chen_deepphys_2018,yu2019remote,liu2020multi,yu2021transrppg}.
+Innovative data generation~\cite{mcduff2020advancing} and augmentation~\cite{wang2022synthetic}, meta-learning for personalization~\cite{10.1145/3517225, liu2021metaphys}, federated learning~\cite{liu2022federated}, and unsupervised pretraining \cite{sun2022contrast, gideon2021way, speth2023non, yang2022simper} have been widely explored in the field of camera-based physiological sensing and have led to significant improvements in state-of-the-art performance. \bluetext{Further information regarding the background, algorithms, and potential applications of rPPG are included in the Appendix-\ref{sec: background} and \ref{sec: potential_apps}. }